 You are a diverse group of students, geographically, politically, and economically.
 Most of you are from Western Pennsylvania, but some of you are from other parts of the United States; some of you are from the inner cities, some from the suburbs, some from the rural areas and some from foreign countries.
-Some of you transferred into Pitt from another university, a regional campus or from within Pitt such as Arts and Science.
 But whoever you are and wherever you are from, all of you share the common goal of obtaining a degree in engineering.

 For those of you who are from the U.S., there is the additional concern about our country's future.
 You have all heard a lot about an international economy and the decline of some industries due to foreign competition.
 To remain competitive, our country needs to maintain a strong technology base, supported by well committed, well-trained engineers.
 We hope to prepare you to participate in building and maintaining the U.S.'s technological leadership.